mirokolodii/NYTimes-Browser/README.md

 ![image](https://user-images.githubusercontent.com/23655108/44476651-b9c6e800-a638-11e8-92ea-af51d17f6f64.png)

 Alternatively, you can put API key directly in code.
 It should be OK for quick local tests, although not recommented for use with remote repositories, as your API key may become known by others.
 Open <a href="https://github.com/mirokolodii/NYTimes-Browser/blob/master/app/src/main/java/com/unagit/nytimesbrowser/helpers/Constants.java">Constants.java</a> file.
-Locate a sub-class called Retrofit and replace a value of NYTApiKey property with your own API key.
+Locate a sub-class called <i>Retrofit</i> and replace a value of NYTApiKey property with your own API key.